mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

     try {
         yield 2;
     } catch {
-        console.log('caught error');
+        console.log('We caught error!');
     }

     yield 3;
 }
 ```

 We can start this generator by calling `next` for the first time.
-That `next` call returns `{ value: 1, done: false }` object and at this point the generator gets suspended.
+That `next` call returns `{ value: 1, done: false }` object and at this point the generator gets suspended on the `yield 1;` statement.

-If the second call would be throw `throw`, then the error wouldn't get caught by `try-catch`, because the generator is still on the `yield 1;` line, which is not wrapped in a `try-catch`.
+If now the second call to the iterator would be `throw`, then the error wouldn't get caught by `try-catch`.
+That's simply because the generator is still on the `yield 1;` line, which is not wrapped in a `try-catch`.

 Indeed, running: